gravitational/teleport-plugins/access/jirabot/INSTALL.md

 You'll need the project Jira key to configure the plugin.

 #### Setting up the status board
 Create a new board for tasks in the permission management project.
-The board can have as many different columns (task statuses) as you want, but it must have at least these tho exactly matching:
+The board has to have at least these three columns:
+1. Pending
-1. Approved
+2. Approved
-2. Denied
+3. Denied

 Teleport Jira Plugin will create a new issue for each new permission request in the first available column on the board.
 When you drag the request task to Approved column on Jira, the request will be appvored.
 Ditto for Denied column on Jira.